dergachev/chef_homesick_agent/README.md

 ```

 It should no longer fail, since the overriden orriden the HomesickCastle#run
-method does nothing except logs to console.
+method does nothing except logs to console:

 ```
 [2012-10-09T21:05:42+00:00] INFO: Processing homesick_castle[dotfiles] action install (homesick::data_bag line 38)